MaxITService/OneClickPrompts/code-notes.md

 1. The user configures the extension through the popup interface (`popup.html` and `popup-page-scripts/*`).
 2. The configuration is stored in Chrome's storage by the service worker (`config.js`).
-3. When the user visits a supported website, the content scripts are injected into the page.
+3. When the user visits a supported website, the content scripts are injected.
+The main initializer (`init.js`) then decides whether to create the UI inline or in the floating panel, based on saved settings, preventing any visual flicker.
-4. The main content script (`init.js`) first checks if the floating panel should be visible.
-It then creates the custom buttons directly in the correct location (either inline or inside the newly created floating panel) to prevent any visual flicker.
+4. If the UI disappears due to SPA updates, the **self-healing** resiliency engine in `buttons-injection.js` detects the change and triggers a full, idempotent re-initialization.
-5. When the user toggles the panel's visibility, the buttons are destroyed from their current location and re-created in the new one.
+5. When the user closes the floating panel, this also triggers the same idempotent re-initialization, reliably moving the buttons back to their inline location.
-6. The floating panel's position, size, and visibility state are saved per website and restored when revisiting.
-7. When the user clicks a custom button:
+6. When the user clicks a custom button:
     - If the floating panel is active and Queue Mode is on, the prompt is added to a queue.
 The queue sends prompts sequentially with a configurable delay.
     - Otherwise, the appropriate site-specific function is called to insert the text and trigger the send button.